puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getServices() -> Services[] | WindowsError

-Parse Windows Services at default systemdrive.
+Parse Windows Services at default system drive.
 You may also provide an optional alternative path to the SYSTEM Registry file.

 | Param | Type   | Description                                   |
 | ----- | ------ | --------------------------------------------- |